lubeda/EsphoMaTrix/README.md

       id: garage
 ```

 You can use gifs as animation and pngs as static "animations".
+Gif are limited to 8 frames to limit the flash space.

-All other solutions provide icon, especialy lametric has a big database of icons.
+All other solutions provide icons, especialy lametric has a big database of icons.
 Please check the copyright of the used icons.
 The amount of icons is limited to 64 in the code and also by the flashspace and the RAM of your board.

 The index of the icons is the order of definition, in the sample "temp" is 1 and garage is 2.